tarik-hodzic/apple-juice/README.md

 <h1>Apple Juice – Landing Page</h1>

-Apple Juice is a simple landing page created for promoting a juice manufacturer and for practicing core front-end development skills.
+Apple Juice is a simple landing page created for promoting a juice manufacturer working with core front-end development skills.
 The project focuses on clean layout, basic interactivity, and improving JavaScript fundamentals.

 <h2>Technologies Used</h2>